-Florence is one of Italy’s most beautiful cities and is known as the birthplace of the Renaissance.
-It’s home to artistic masterpieces and architecture as well as charming piazzas next to narrow streets.
+Florence is one of Italy’s most beautiful cities.
+The birthplace of the Renaissance, it’s home to artistic masterpieces, architecture, and charming piazzas next to narrow streets.

-I spent five days in Florence and here, I share practical travel tips on taking a trip there.
+I spent five packed days in Florence, and here, I share great things to do and tips to optimize your itinerary.
 This post covers:

 - 🗓️ 3-day optimized itinerary

 - 🏠 Where to stay

 Planning a trip?
 Here’s what to know about Italy.

 - 3-Day Itinerary